(assuming you're staying in or around Portavadie)

 Kilfinan itself sits in a valley whose northern margin has a dense cluster of cup-marked or cup-and-ring-marked rocks.
 Have a look at your OS Explorer map (sheet 362) to see where they are.
 They are evidence of presumed Bronze-Age occupation of the area (c.2300 BC to c.700 BC).

-After this little diversion, return to the road (and your bike) and continue north.
-About 5km on you will come to Otter, where there used to be a ferry across Loch Fyne.
+After this little diversion (which is described in more detail as part of the South West Cowal pilgrim route), return to the road (and your bike) and continue north.
+About 5km on, you’ll come to Otter, where there used to be a ferry across Loch Fyne.
 Otter is from Gaelic oitir ‘rocky or sandy point jutting into the sea’ – a very obvious feature of the coastline here.

 The oystercatcher (the bird rather than the pub) is one of the most attractive species on these shores, with her distinctive carrot-beak and her red legs, and her instantly recognisable cry.
 In Gaelic her name is gille-Brìghde, ‘servant of [Saint] Brigit‘.

 what is this cheeping of yours?

 Leaving Otter behind, head north along the coast.
 After 7.9km, at Lephinchapel there are the remains – pretty minimal – of a chapel (NR966906), but it is thought to be of no great antiquity.
 Its ruins sit within an enclosure wall on the land beside the shore, on the left side of the road.

 From Lephinchapel there remains an easy 7km along the shore to Kilmorie, the medieval church of Strathlachlan parish, now abandoned and turned into a mausoleum for the MacLachlan family.